HONDA DIO SR (SK50)

 The main advantages of the Dio are the unsurpassed underseat storage space and plethora of style and go-fast accessories available for it.
 The Jog enjoys a strong following as well, but the Asian/JDM scene has been especially adoring of the Dio which has led to the availability of many neat parts.

-OWNER REVIEWS - Browse the Dio Owner Reviews REVIEW - Add Your Review of the Dio
+OWNER REVIEWS (3) - Browse the Dio Owner Reviews REVIEW - Add a Review of Your Dio

 * Proven to be super reliable